Nico Hischier: International play

-Hischier's international tournament was the 2015 IIHF World U18 Championships, hosted in his native Switzerland.
-Hischier scored one goal as the Swiss team finished fourth overall.
-He next played in the 2015 Ivan Hlinka Memorial Tournament, a tournament not regulated by the International Ice Hockey Federation but still considered a major event for under-18 players; Hischier recorded six points over four games.
-At the 2016 IIHF World U18 Championships he had four points as Switzerland placed eighth.
+Hischier's international debut was at the 2015 World U18 Championships, where he scored one goal as the Switzerland under-18 team finished fourth overall.
+He next played in the 2015 Ivan Hlinka Memorial Tournament, a tournament not regulated by the International Ice Hockey Federation (IIHF), but still considered a major event for under-18 players; Hischier recorded six points in four games.
+At the 2016 World U18 Championships he had four points as Switzerland placed eighth.

-At the 2016 World Junior Championships Hischier was the youngest player for Switzerland, and the second-youngest player overall.
-He also participated in the 2017 World Juniors, scoring four goals and had seven total points in five games, the most by any player eligible for the 2017 NHL Entry Draft.
-Hischier also partook at the 2017 IIHF World U18 Championships, and finished with six points in five games as Switzerland lost in the quarter-finals.
+At the 2016 World Junior Championships Hischier was the youngest player for Switzerland junior team, and the second-youngest player overall.
+He also participated in the 2017 World Juniors, scoring four goals and had seven total points in five games, the most by any player eligible for the 2017 NHL entry draft.
+He also played in the 2017 World U18 Championships, and finished with six points in five games as Switzerland lost in the quarterfinals.

-Hischier was selected to represent Switzerland at the 2019 IIHF World Championship.
-In Switzerlands 9–0 win over Italy, he recorded one goal and two assists.
-Hischier would end the tournament with nine points in eight games.
+Hischier was selected to represent Switzerland senior team in the 2019 World Championship.
+In Switzerland's 9–0 win over Italy senior team, he recorded one goal and two assists.
+Hischier ended the tournament with nine points in eight games.

+He represented Switzerland at the 2024 World Championship and won a silver medal.

+Hischier was captain of Switzerland's team at the 2025 World Championship.
+He was injured during a group stage against Germany senior team and was unable to finish the tournament.
+The Swiss team went on to win silver medals.